 In Entergy's 10-mile emergency evacuation area of Brattleboro, Dummerston, Guilford and Vernon these 397 children, ages infant to 5, plus another 103 after-school children up to age 12, are scattered throughout the area.
 Family child care programs with one adult child care educator can have up to six children, of whom no more than two can be under age two, plus four additional children after school.
 Center based programs can have up to ten preschool children, ages three to five, per teacher.
 Center programs also have one teacher for four infants.
 These numbers are challenging enough during an ordinary day-long program where the "crises" are of a human dimension.

 But what would it be like to manage an evacuation scene?
 Realize that few child care programs have vehicles available to use.
-(Because those who do are unlikely to have adequate car seats/booster seats/restraints, the state legislature passed legislation several years ago
+(Because those who do are unlikely to have adequate car seats/booster seats/restraints, the state legislature passed legislation several years ago that suspended the requirement for legal constraints in emergency situations.)

 Five years back, Windham Child Care Association and the regional Emergency Management team under John Angil, studied the situation and began to develop plans for evacuating this vulnerable population.
 One can only begin to imagine the log-jams that would be caused by working parents rushing from work to pick up their young ones before pursuing family evacuation plans.